FutureSox Prospect Rankings

 - 2017 Florida State League Mid-Season All Star (Tampa)

 White Sox fans might recall Tito Polo as the spunky center fielder for Jose Quintana's Columbia team in the World Baseball Classic.
 He acquitted himself well during that tournament, hitting .222/.417/.222 in a loaded Pool C that included the USA and the Dominican Republic.
-Polo has a well-rounded skill set and is coming off a strong 2017 campaign that landed him all over our statistical leaders article.
-It is possible he could start the 2018 season in Birmingham again, or he could be pushed to AAA Charlotte.
+Polo has a well-rounded skill set and posted a strong 2017 campaign that landed him all over our statistical leaders article.
+After an abbreviated 2018 campaign, Polo elected free agency on November 2nd, 2018 and it is unknown where he will play in 2019.